 She first studied Meisner at The Acting Studio under James Price, then completed a "One Year Acting for Film Conservatory" program at The New York Film Academy, and finally graduated with a "Two Year Acting Conservatory" diploma from The Lee Strasberg Theatre & Film Institute.

 Mathilde portrayed the pivotal character of Amity in both seasons of the J.J.
-Abrams & Stephen King series Castle Rock, now available on multiple streaming platforms across the globe, such as Hulu, Apple Tv, and Amazon Prime.
+Abrams & Stephen King series Castle Rock, now available on multiple streaming platforms such as Hulu, Apple Tv, and Amazon Prime.

-She’s been called "absolutely hypnotic" by John Saavedra of Den of Geek!, "magnetic" by Cheryl Eddy of Io9, and "fearless" by Darek Thomas of Monday Morning Critic Podcast, just to name a few.
+She’s been called "absolutely hypnotic" by John Saavedra of Den of Geek!, "magnetic" by Cheryl Eddy of Io9, and "fearless" by Darek Thomas of Monday Morning Critic Podcast.

 Mathilde also finds much joy and inspiration in her writing.